Skip to content

 Lifecycle

-1. Init — view is created, components added, subscribed to store
+1. Init -- view created, components added, subscribed to state store

-2. Send — message sent, state registered (VIEW_CREATED)
+2. Send -- message sent, state registered (VIEW_CREATED, SESSION_CREATED)

 Views timeout after 180 seconds by default.
-On timeout, CascadeUI disables all components, edits the message, unsubscribes from the store, and cancels background tasks.
+On timeout, all components are disabled, the message is edited, and the view unsubscribes from the store.

 super().__init__(*args, timeout=300, **kwargs) # 5 minutes